7mada123/isolate_generator/README.md

 ### Example app

-The [example](https://github.com/7mada123/isolate_generator/tree/main/example) directory has a sample application that uses this plugin.
+The [example](https://github.com/7mada123/isolate_generator/tree/main/example) directory has a sample application that uses this package.